 Prior to entering the humanitarian sector, Jason worked as a university lecturer and in the investment banking industry.
 Jason is an Adjunct Research Professor at the Norman Paterson School of International Affairs (NPSIA), Carleton University’s graduate school of public policy in Ottawa, where he teaches a course on the Politics of Forced Displacement.
 He is currently engaged in a series of research studies examining how humanitarian ethics are understood and operationalised in the aid sector.
 Jason holds a Ph.D. in Political Science from The Johns Hopkins University in Baltimore, Maryland, USA.

-I am a member of the GA since 2020.
+I am a member of the GA since 2020 and joined the FFMC in 2022.

 I am excited about the opportunity to support the humanitarian and development sector continue its journey towards greater accountability to those it serves: a journey which, unfortunately, has not yet come close to realising its transformational promise.
 HQAI brings an innovative and much needed rigor to the sector as it strives to improve its performance and deliver on the vision of principled aid enshrined in the Core Humanitarian Standard (CHS).
 HQAI’s General Assembly is comprised of a diverse and inspiring groups of thinkers and leaders all committed to better aid, it’s a privilege to be welcomed among their ranks.